master-hax/pixel-backup-gang/README.md

 ## usage

+start a shell & navigate into the installation directory
+  * from the device: launch Termux, AOSP Terminal, or some other terminal app to run the scripts directly from the device
+  * from a PC: run `adb shell`

+### mounting
 1. connect the ext4 formatted external drive to the pixel
    * you should get an os notification that says the drive is not supported
      * if you click on this, it directs you to format the drive in fat32. you probably don't want to do this
      * you can safely ignore or clear this notification
-1. start a shell & navigate into the installation directory
-  * from the device: launch Termux, AOSP Terminal, or some other terminal app to run the scripts directly from the device
-  * from a PC: run `adb shell`

-### mounting

 1. find the block device that you want to mount
    * it is usually at `/dev/block/sdg1` but changes when devices are connected/disconnected
    * if you don't know the filesystem UUID, use `./show_devices.sh`